apache/ignite/modules/yarn/README.txt

-Apache Ignite Yarn Module
+GridGain Yarn Module
 ------------------------

-Apache Ignite Yarn module provides integration Apache Ignite with Apache Hadoop Yarn.
+GridGain Yarn module provides integration GridGain with Apache Hadoop Yarn.

-Importing Apache Ignite Yarn Module In Maven Project
+Importing GridGain Yarn Module In Maven Project
 -------------------------------------

-If you are using Maven to manage dependencies of your project, you can add Cloud module dependency like this (replace '${ignite.version}' with actual Ignite version you are interested in):
+If you are using Maven to manage dependencies of your project, you can add Cloud module dependency like this (replace '${ignite.version}' with actual GridGain version you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"